When I first heard the phrase, I immediately asked myself, “What is the No Poo Method?”

 If you have fine hair, but would like to try the no poo method, you might need a bit more patience than others!
 While your hair will likely be quite greasy for a while, keep in mind that the sebum production will eventually subside to a normal amount!

-One way to make the no poo method more bearable is to wash your hair with water only more frequently, to remove some of the excess grease.
+One way to make the no poo method more bearable is to wash your hair with water only more frequently, to remove some of the excess greases.
 You can also tie your hair up in a ponytail or braid, to reduce the visual signs of greasiness.
 After about a month and a half to two months, the greasiness should subside, and your hair will likely be more voluminous than ever! (sources 1,2)

 No Poo Method Curly Hair